 The Schedule > Action Chains If you need to perform a number of sequential actions on your clients, you can create an action chain to automate them.
-You can use action chains on both traditional and Salt clients.

 For more information about action chains, see Administration > Actions.

 1.10.6.
 Maintenance Windows